Changes to keep you safe

 - maintain social distancing;

 - practice good hand hygiene and respiratory hygiene; and

 - stay at home if unwell and get tested for COVID-19, even if experiencing mild symptoms

-Compliance with visitor requirements will be monitored, and a zero visitor policy may need to be reinstated, particularly if there are increased numbers of COVID-19 exposures in our health facilities in the coming days and weeks.
+Compliance with visitor requirements will be monitored, and a zero visitor policy may need to be reinstated, particularly if there are increased numbers of COVID-19 exposures in our health facilities.

 We are constantly reviewing these difficult restrictions and will ease them further as soon as it is safe to do so.